jbarrineau06/7dtd-modlets/README.md

 # 7dtd-modlets
-Modlets for the game 7 Days to Die.
+A collection of modlets for 7 Days to Die.
+These are some modlets my friends and I use for our dedicated server.
+We try not to stray too far from vanilla gameplay, but try to fix some pain points with the game.